Prague Stumble Stones

 Who Started This and When?

 The idea for Stolpersteine i.e. the positioning of a plaque marking a deportation started in 1992 when the first ever plaque was installed outside Cologne City Hall.
 Etched into it are the first lines of the original declaration by Heinrich Himmler which began the deportation process called the “Auschwitz Decree”.
-Later, the design of the brass plaque that sits on top of the actual stone was changed to a rounded corner plate with the first stones of this type being laid unofficially in 1996 in Cologne and Berlin.
+Later by 1996, the design of the brass plaque that sits on top of the actual stone was changed to a rounded corner plate with the first stones of this type being laid unofficially in 1996 in Cologne and Berlin.
 In the Czech Republic the first was installed in 1998.
 In Prague it was 2008.
 The man behind the project is called Gunter Demnig who was born a Berliner but resides in Cologne.

 It’s up to a town or city to authorise the installation of Stolpersteine.
 Several towns in Germany have so far not given that permission including the cities of Leipzig and Munich.
 In Belgium and Holland there have been Stumble Stones produced but not yet installed due to residents objections.
 Whereas most of the Stumble Stones are sponsored, in the city of Frankfurt am Main the resident(s) of the apartment at which the stone will be co-located is required to pay for it.
 In Berlin, the number of Stumble Stones has grown from 50 in 1996 to more than 7000.
 The creation of a Stumble Stone requires the consent of a living relative and relatives are very often present at the laying ceremony.